ZempTime/zemptime.github.io/_posts/2018-12-29-Simple-Theory-of-the-Bible.md

 ## What are miracles?

 All of a sudden, miracles like "walking on water" make sense.
 Of _course_ you're going to sound like a badass in your own story!
 (Turning water into wine = party move!?)
+No wonder he was invited to everything!

 What walking on water is is the idea that you can become better than you think you are.
 Which is the hardest part of any major change: committing to the idea that it's possible.